-AHPT 5405 Pathophysiology of Body Systems (4:4:0) This course will focus on general physiological principles of diseases and disorders that affect organ systems of the body, with an emphasis on integrating the interrelationship between different organ systems in the context of clinical correlations relevant to physical therapists.
-Neuromusculoskeletal, cardiopulmonary, endocrinology, body fluids and electrolytes, immune system, neoplasia and genetic disorders will be discussed from molecular and systems perspectives.
+AHPT 5405 Pathophysiology of Body Systems (4:4:0) This course focuses on general physiological principles of diseases and disorders that affect organ systems of the body.
+There is an emphasis on integrating the interrelationship between different organ systems in the context of clinical correlations relevant to physical therapists.
+Neuromuscular, musculoskeletal, cardiopulmonary, endocrinology, and immune system and body fluids and electrolytes, neoplasias, and genetic disorders will be discussed from molecular and systems perspectives.

-AHPT 5420 Neuroscience 2 (4:3:3) Prerequisite: AHPT 5205 This course consists of an examination of the human nervous system, with an emphasis on the functional relationships of neuroanatomical structures.
-Topics to be covered include the organization of the nervous system in terms of development, mechanisms of processing of sensory and motor information (including receptors and reflexes), and pathological conditions of the nervous system.
+AHPT 5420 Neuroscience II (4:3:3) This course focuses on the functional relationships of neuroanatomical structures in the human nervous system.

+Topics include the organization of the nervous system in terms of development, mechanisms of processing of sensory and motor information (including receptors and reflexes), and pathological conditions of the nervous system.